SupportFlow/supportflow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 SupportFlow is a web based help desk support software.
-It allows agents to reply or create new tickets using web interference.
+It allows agents to reply or create new tickets using web interface.

 == Changelog ==